 All of this has deeply disturbing echoes of the dark days of the 1930s.

 [No it hasn’t.
-It is grotesque to equate Nazi persecution of peaceful, productive German citizens because they happened to be Jewish with resistance to the forced acceptance of young men who make women afraid to go out alone and people in general afraid to go to Christmas markets or rock concerts.]
+It is grotesque to equate Nazi persecution of peaceful, productive German citizens because they happened to be Jewish with resistance to the forced acceptance of young men who make women afraid to go out alone and people in general afraid to go to Christmas markets or pop concerts.]

 I was born in 1948, just after the end of World War II in which my parents’ generation had fought and died in a battle against intolerance, monstrous extremism and an inhuman attempt to exterminate the Jewish population of Europe.
 That nearly 70 years later, we should still be seeing such evil persecution is to me beyond all belief.
 We owe it to those who suffered and died so horribly not to repeat the horrors of the past.